Boatwright Memorial Library Renovation

 Project highlights include:

-• Creating new, unique, and inviting study and gathering spaces, including a two-story enclosed atrium.
+• Creating new, unique, and inviting study and gathering spaces with plenty of light and power, including a two-story enclosed atrium.

-• Relocating and expanding the existing 8:15 at Boatwright café to the B1 level (just below the first floor).
+• Relocating and expanding the existing 8:15 at Boatwright café to the Ground level (just below the first floor).

-• Creating additional entrances on the first floor and B1 levels to provide easier access into the library.
+• Creating improved and additional entrances on the First and Ground Floors to provide easier access into the library, including a building pass through that will view Westhampton Lake

 • Reconfiguring the outdoor terrace with enhanced lake views, planters, and a green roof.